 If you'd rather not invest in an ionic foot bath, you can try one of the other, more DIY-friendly modalities.
 Ahead, find our favorite masks and scrubs for softening feet, soothing cracked heels, and easing sore muscles.
 (Just remember that these won't actually "detox" your feet, since claims about this process are unproven.)

 Chances are you already have a charcoal face mask hiding somewhere in your medicine cabinet.
 Activated charcoal has been used for decades to try to draw impurities out from the skin, and it's safe for use on your feet as well.
 Try performing the mask on the soles of your feet, scrubbing the mask away after it dries for a softening, exfoliating effect.

 Bentonite Clay Foot Mask

 Just like bentonite clay has been used on the scalp for centuries, it's also a safe ingredient for foot detoxification.
 Combine a 1/2 cup of bentonite clay, six tablespoons of apple cider vinegar, and three tablespoons of water to create the perfect clay-textured mask.
 Leave it on the bottom of your feet until the mixture starts to dry and crack, then scrub it off.

 You can add your favorite essential oils to any of these mixtures to customize the recipe to your needs.
-Lavender is recommended to enhance overall relaxation, while tea tree oil (and its natural anti-microbial properties) are recommended for purification.
+Lavender is recommended to enhance overall relaxation, while tea tree oil (and its proven anti-microbial properties) are recommended for purification.

 Epsom Salt Soak